TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/If.rst

       if.isInList.field = uid
       if.value = 1,2,34,50,87

-   This returns true, if the uid is part of the list in :ts:`value`.
+   This returns true, if the uid is part of the list in :typoscript:`value`.

 .. _if-value: